Tag: POW

 Returning Home with POWs

-Charles Jacks recalls his return home on the USS General Walker with the first group of released POWs.
-He shares how after the Armistice was signed in 1953 both sides exchanged Prisoners of War (POWs).
-He details the voyage back to the United States and arriving in California to fanfare and TV cameras ready to greet and capture footage of the POWs returning.
+Charles Jacks recalls returning home on the USS General Walker with the first group of released POWs.
+After the Armistice was signed in 1953, both sides exchanged prisoners of war.
+He details the voyage back to the United States and their arrival in California, where they were greeted with fanfare and TV cameras capturing the moment.

 Charles Ross